MattCowgill/readjsa/README.md

 {readjsa} streamlines the process of getting data from [Jobs and Skills Australia](https://www.jobsandskills.gov.au) into R.

 Note that this package is marked **experimental**.
-The existing functionality is stable, but brittle.
+The code is stable, but brittle.
 Any changes by JSA to its data and how it’s distributed are likely to break the functionality of the package, at least temporarily.

 ## Installation